Doc Samson: Film

-Dr. Leonard Samson appears in The Incredible Hulk (2008), portrayed by Ty Burrell.
-This version is a Culver University psychiatrist who briefly dates Betty Ross until Bruce Banner resurfaces.
+A character loosely based on Doc Samson named Leonard Samson appears in The Incredible Hulk (2008), portrayed by Ty Burrell.
+He is a Culver University psychiatrist who briefly dates Betty Ross until Bruce Banner resurfaces.

 Video games

 Doc Samson appears in The Incredible Hulk: Ultimate Destruction, voiced by Daniel Riordan.

 Miscellaneous

-Doc Samson's Jewish heritage is discussed in the non-fiction book From Krakow To Krypton.
+Doc Samson's Jewish heritage is discussed in the nonfiction book From Krakow to Krypton.